cakephp/docs/en/orm/behaviors/translate.rst

    This is the default strategy.
 2. Eav Strategy: This strategy uses a ``i18n`` table where it stores the translation for each of the fields of any given Table object that it's bound to.
-   This is currently the default strategy used by the behavior.

 Shadow Table Strategy
 =====================